1000tech/detectOS.js/README.md

 # DetectOS.js
-Simple definition of popular operating systems and browsers in JS without dependencies.
+Simple definition of popular operating systems and browsers in JavaScript without dependencies.

 ## Install